Orissa Province

-Orissa Province was a province of British India created in April 1936 by the partitioning of the Bihar and Orissa Province.
-Its territory corresponds with the modern-day State of Odisha.
+Orissa Province was a province of British India created in April 1936 by the partitioning of the Bihar and Orissa Province and adding parts of Madras Presidency and Central Provinces.
+Its territory corresponds with the present-day state of Odisha.

 On 22 March 1912, both Bihar and Orissa divisions were separated from the Bengal Presidency as Bihar and Orissa Province.
 On 1 April 1936, Bihar and Orissa Province was split to form Bihar Province and Orissa Province.
-Parts of the Ganjam District and the Vizagapatam district of Madras Presidency were transferred to Orissa Province along with portions of the Vizagapatam Hill Tracts Agency and Ganjam Hill Tracts Agency.
+Parts of the Ganjam district and the Vizagapatam district of Madras Presidency were transferred to Orissa Province along with portions of the Vizagapatam Hill Tracts Agency and Ganjam Hill Tracts Agency and Khariar region of Central Provinces and Berar.

 History

-In 1803 Orissa was occupied by forces of the British East India Company during the Second Anglo-Maratha War, coming in 1858 under direct administration by the British government along with the Company's other territories.
-Under the Raj, it was a division of the Bengal Presidency with its capital in Cuttack.
-It had an area of 35,664 km² and 5,003,121 inhabitants in 1901.
+In 1803 Orissa was occupied by forces of the British East India Company during the Second Anglo-Maratha War, coming in 1858 under direct administration by the British government along with the company's other territories.
+Under the British Raj, it was a division of the Bengal Presidency with its capital in Cuttack.
+It had an area of 35,664 km2 and 5,003,121 inhabitants in 1901.
 The province included the Orissa Tributary States.
 On 1 April 1912, the province of Bihar and Orissa was detached from Bengal, and the Orissa Tributary States were placed under the authority of the governor of Bihar and Orissa.
-In 1936, Orissa became a separate province with five districts.
+In 1936, Orissa became a separate province with five districts, comprising an area of 83,392 km2.